 Once identifying the master database corruption in SQL Server, every user tries to shut down the Server, which is not an appropriate solution, as it may make the database inaccessible.

-If there is any corruption in the DB, then reattaching & detaching the database will make the process even worse.
+If SQL DB is corrupted, then reattaching & detaching the database will make the process even worse.

-Do not upgrade the server to repair SQL database corruption.
+Do not upgrade the server to repair SQL database.
 As it is not an accurate method because updating or upgrading the version will only create new hurdles.

 DBCC CHECKDB command should not be run unnecessarily.
 If all other method fails to work then the only user should opt this manual way.
 In many cases, this command payoff users with permanent loss of data.
 Thus, while executing this command, you should be technically strong & have knowledge of its correct syntax.